riteshjk/Todo-MernApp/README.md

 5. Start the frontend development server: cd Client npm run dev

+# I have provided all the API endpoint for your reference

+   #  My backend server running on this port  - https://localhost/3000

+   1. For posting the Data -  /todo/addtodo

+   2. For get the Data - /todo/gettodo

+   3. For delete the data - todo/deletetodo/:id

+   4. For Update the data - todo/updatetodo/:id

 # Here is the Deployment Link of my application